 This is a great way for educators to save on costs AND make a little extra cash.
 Certified fitness instructors can teach gym classes and receive a small stipend as well as free gym memberships.
 If you’re able to be peppy early in the morning or after a long day of work – more power to you.
 Take advantage and make some extra cash!

-No, educators DO NOT get paid for summers off.
+Do teachers get paid in the summer?
+Not for their day job!
 But, you can use the break to your advantage:

 This one is almost cliche, but that’s because it’s a great way for teachers to make use of their summer vacation.
 If you enjoy the outdoors and don’t mind spending some of your vacation time supporting young people, this might be perfect for you.
 (Just don’t become a character in one of those bad movies.)